Biostatistics & Medical Informatics 576

 The goals of this course are to provide an understanding of:

-• the types and sources of data available for computational biology,
+• the types of biological data

 • a set of algorithms that have important applications in computational biology, but which have key applications outside of biology as well.